willymcallister/willymcallister.github.io/_articles/schematic-equivalence.md

 ![Equivalent schematics drawn differently]({{ site.baseurl }}{% link i/equivalence3.svg %}){: .centered :}

 Look at the blue arrow in the left schematic.
-That wire carries the current flowing towards  $\text R2$ and $\text R3$.
+That wire carries the current flowing toward $\text R2$ and $\text R3$.

 **See if you can find the equivalent wire in the schematic on the right.**
 (Find a wire carrying the current going to $\text R2$ and $\text R3$.)